By Ravi Prakash, Product Manager

 Imagine that you are a taxi driver deftly navigating busy city streets to get your passenger to the airport on time and to prove that taxis remain relevant in a changing world of Uber and Lyft.
 If you had a choice of routes would you opt for a well-lit route with excellent visibility versus a route where some of the street lights were out and visibility is a challenge?
 Using this analogy, if you are part of a DevOps team focused on delivering business outcomes (orders, trades etc..) using Application Performance Monitoring (APM), can you afford to have your SAN infrastructure and shared networked storage remain in the dark while only the applications and servers are lit up?

-APM tools like AppDynamics monitor business transactions as they move through a custom application written using Java or .Net and establish dynamic baselines.
+Application Performance Monitoring tools like AppDynamics monitor business transactions as they move through a custom application written using Java or .Net and establish dynamic baselines.
 AppDynamics can track every line of code and initiate deep diagnostics if performance wavers.
 AppDynamics can also monitor servers (CPU & disk utilization, memory consumption) and databases (performance metrics like resource consumption, database objects, schema statistics).
-Using APM, business owners can now focus on revenue and conversion rates rather than focus on the application itself.
+Using APM, business owners can now focus on revenue and conversion rates rather than focus on application performance issues alone.

 However, if you have 1000 applications you might license and instrument APM to monitor 10% of them – only the business-critical applications.
 For budgetary reasons, you wouldn’t have APM instrumented for the remaining 90% of applications which may be tier 2 and tier 3 and may include commercial off-the-shelf applications like Backup or Authentication where code-level visibility is not of much value.
 While APM monitors applications, virtual servers, and databases, it simply can’t see the underlying SAN or storage infrastructure.
 However, this shared SAN infrastructure could be used by a noisy neighbor application which adversely impacts the SLA of a tier 0/1 application.